 Gen 1:1 In the beginning God created the heavens and the earth.
 (The Scriptures 2009)

 Gen 1:1 In the beginning H7225 God H430 created H1254 ( H853 ) the heaven H8064 and the earth.
 H776 (KJV+)

-It is in Genesis 1:1 that the entire creation has been brought into existence... including the Earth with its horizons, as well as the Sun and Moon.
+It is in Genesis 1:1 that the entire creation has been brought into existence... including the time-keeping mechanisms of the rotating Earth, with its Eastern and Western Horizons, as well as the Sun and Moon, all in their proper orbits.
 As the chapter unfolds it’s clear that both the Sun and Moon haven’t yet been allotted their final status and the Earth is far from its final form, as will be noted in verse 2, but they exist and their ability to mark time exists!
-The beginning of time piggy backed the beginning of the material world, you simply can’t have a material world without the existence of time and you simply can’t have the beginning of time without the Sun, Moon and Stars marking that beginning of time.
+The beginning of time piggy backed the creation of the material world, you simply can’t have a material world without the existence of time and you simply can’t have the beginning of time without the Sun, Moon and Stars marking that beginning of time.

 Because most people think the Sun and Moon weren’t created until Day 4 of the Creation Week we’ll need to consider here the first of two important words, bârâ' and ‛âśâh used in the creation narrative that are easily misunderstood as being equivalent, they’re not!
 That first word is used here in Genesis 1:1, the Hebrew word bârâ' H1254...

 A primitive root; (absolutely) to create; (qualified) to cut down (a wood), select, feed (as formative processes): - choose, create (creator), cut down, dispatch, do, make (fat).